Sui00004/Optimization-algorithms-for-computer-generated-holography/README.md

 > Sui X, He Z, Chu D, & Cao L. Non-convex Optimization for Inverse Problem Solving in Computer-generated Holography.
 Light: Science & Applications, 29(2), 2597-2612 (2024) pp. 103-110. [[link](https://opg.optica.org/oe/fulltext.cfm?uri=oe-29-2-2597&id=446599)] [[bibtex](Inverse_CGH.bib)]

-The algorithms to realize functional hologram sythesis using different frameworks are writen in MATLAB.
+The algorithms to realize functional hologram sythesis using different frameworks are written in MATLAB.

 ### Alternating projections
 Alternative projections can be achieved by a pair of elementary projections repeatedly occurring in the optimization, which construct an iterative computation loop.
 Specially for CGH, alternating projections are applied to two enclosed sets associated with potential object solutions and potential hologram solutions.